Windows File Manager: Overview

-The source code was released on GitHub in 2018 with an MIT license by Microsoft.

 Versions

 16-bit OS/2 and Windows 3.x

-File Manager was introduced in OS/2 versions 1.1, 1.2 and 1.3, with the first version released in 1988.
-It was initially called "File System" in OS/2 1.1 and the name of the executable was PMFILE.EXE.
-The "PM" stood for Presentation Manager, the GUI of OS/2 first introduced with version 1.1.
+File Manager was first introduced in OS/2 versions 1.1, 1.2 and 1.3.
+The initial version was released in 1988 as part of OS/2 1.1 and was initially named as "File System" with the executable name PMFILE.EXE (with "PM" standing for Presentation Manager, the GUI of OS/2 first introduced with version 1.1).

 The original version of File Manager was a 16-bit program that supported the 8.3 file names that were in use at the time.
 It did not support the extended file names that became available in Windows 95 – including long file names and file names containing spaces.
 Instead, it would display only the first six characters followed by a tilde character ("~") and a number, usually 1.
 More numbers (2, 3, and so on) were added after the tilde if more than one file name with the same initial characters existed in the same directory.

-The 16-bit version of File Manager was introduced into the Windows operating system starting with Windows 3.0 in 1990.
-The 16-bit version distributed with Windows 3.1x and Windows for Workgroups 3.1x installations had a Y2K issue due to lexicographic correlation between date representation and the ASCII character set; colons and semicolons replaced what should have been '2000'.
-Microsoft issued corrected binaries for all Windows 3.1x environments in 1997.
+The first version of File Manager for Microsoft Windows was introduced as a 16-bit application starting with Windows 3.0 in 1990 with the executable name WINFILE.EXE (short for "Windows File Manager").
+The 16-bit version distributed with Windows 3.1 and Windows for Workgroups 3.1 installations had a Y2K issue due to lexicographic correlation between date representation and the ASCII character set; colons and semicolons replaced what should have been '2000'.
+Microsoft issued corrected binaries for all Windows 3.1 environments in 1997.